jnthn/p6-io-socket-async-ssl/README.md

     my $conn = await IO::Socket::Async::SSL.connect($host, $port);

 By default, the SSL certificate will be verified, using the default set of accepted Certificate Authorities.
-The `Promise` return by `conenct` will be broken if verification fails.
+The `Promise` return by `connect` will be broken if verification fails.

 Sometimes it is convenient to create a CA and use it to sign certificates for